Slaviša Ristić: Politics at the republic level

-Ristić appeared in the 120th position on a combined electoral list of the Democratic Party of Serbia and New Serbia (Nova Srbija, NS) in the 2008 Serbian parliamentary elections.
-The list won thirty seats, and he was not included in the DSS's assembly delegation.
+Ristić appeared in the 120th position on a combined electoral list of the Democratic Party of Serbia and New Serbia (NS) in the 2008 Serbian parliamentary elections.
+The list won thirty seats, and he was not included afterward in the DSS's assembly delegation.
 (From 2000 to 2011, Serbian parliamentary mandates were awarded to sponsoring parties or coalitions rather than to individual candidates, and it was common practice for the mandates to be assigned out of numerical order.
-Ristić could have been included in his party's delegation notwithstanding his position on the list, but he was not.)
+Ristić could have been included in his party's delegation despite his position on the list, though ultimately he was not.)

-Serbia's electoral system was reformed in 2011, such that parliamentary mandates were awarded in numerical order to candidates on successful lists.
+Serbia's electoral system was reformed in 2011, such that all parliamentary mandates were awarded to candidates on successful lists in numerical order.
 Ristić received the eighth position on the DSS's electoral list for the 2014 parliamentary election.
 The party did not, on this occasion, receive enough votes to cross the electoral threshold.